top of page

 Tatá is the spiritual leader of the Yawanawa tribe and passed away two years ago with the age of 104.
 More than a leader, the shaman was a brother of spirituality, and a great friend who always brought the sunshine, and the light of love, governed by the teachings of the

 forest.
-Direct from the woods, the shaman lived a centenary of great wisdom, preserving the Yawanawá culture, as well as crossing the curves of the rivers and making the culture of the people of the Acre forest known worldwide, through the enchanting Yawa festival.
+Direct from the woods, the shaman lived a centenary of great wisdom, preserving the Yawanawá culture, as well as crossing the curves of the rivers and making the culture of the people of the Acre forest known worldwide,

 Tatá leaves a legacy of knowledge that is a true inspiration for the pursuit of balance and life in harmony.
 Although his physical body died, his spirit is still very present in the tribe, the ceremonies and in the forest.